tfsojon/richinsql-blog/content/post/2019-02-20-big-tempdb.md

   - tempdb
 ---

-So, I have a problem, TempDB is blowing up, I don&#8217;t know what is causing it but I need to figure out why it is happening and getting so big in such a short space of time.
+So, I have a problem, TempDB is blowing up, I don't know what is causing it but I need to figure out why it is happening and getting so big in such a short space of time.

 ### The Pretext